primatephor/mash/docs/SuiteDefinition.md

 ```
 <ns1:Suite name="The Suite" xmlns:ns1="http://www.mash.org/schema/V1">
 ```
-  * The name of the suite is supplied here, right now mainly for pretty reporting
-  * The version 1 of the namespace is included
+The name of the suite `The Suite` is supplied here, right now mainly for pretty reporting The version 1 of the namespace is included

 ```
     <Script file="baseRun.xml"/>